yisraelgrimes/fresh/README.md

   - Changed `js` parent-directory in the `dev` directory to `scripts`.
   - Decided to bump the version name up to 1.1.7 instead of 1.0.7 due to file structure changes.
 - v1.1.8
-  - Will be adding download commands for common dev files like `.gitignore`.
+  - Will be adding gulp download commands for common dev files like `.gitignore`.

 ## Meta

 Yisrael Grimes - @GrimesClassic - yisrael@tubemedia.co